PapadakisAntonis/SmartSeq3/README.md

 # SmartSeq3

-Scripts for Smartseq3 data analysis
+Scripts for Smartseq3 data analysis.

+This is the test branch to test branching.